syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ![](User-Interactions_images/User-Interactions_img6.png)

-After zooming the chart, a zooming toolbar will appear with options to *zoom*, *pan* and *reset*.
-Selecting the Pan option will allow to pan the chart and selecting the Reset option will reset the zoomed chart.
+After zooming the chart, a zooming toolbar will appear with options to zoom, pan, and reset.
+Selecting the Pan option will allow to pan the chart and selecting the Reset option will allow reset the zoomed chart.

 ![](User-Interactions_images/User-Interactions_img7.png)

 ### Types of zooming

-The *Type* option in zooming specifies whether the chart is allowed to scale along the horizontal axis(X) or vertical axis(Y) or along both axis(X,Y).
-The default value of the Type is **"X,Y"** (both axis).
+The **Type** option in zooming specifies whether the chart is allowed to scale along with horizontal axis(X), vertical axis(Y), or both axes(X,Y).
+The default value is "X,Y" (both axis).

 {% highlight cshtml %}